j2rsolutions/STIGFusion-PrismaVigil/scripts/python/README.md

 - Convert software list to runtime rule (`-cvrtsft` / `--convert_software_list_to_runtime_rule`)
 - Convert runtime rule to README format (`-cvrtread` / `--convert_runtime_rule_to_readme`)

-#### Argument Details
-- `-sccc` / `--stage_custom_compliance_checks`: This argument takes a CSV file as input and stages custom compliance checks for collaborative development.
-It's a crucial step for teams to update and track compliance status in a structured manner.

 ### Installation of PrismaVigil in PATH
 To install `prismavigil.py` in your system's PATH for easy execution without needing to prefix commands with `python` or `python3`, use one of the following scripts from the `bash` directory: